TechWriterKara/docs/pages/katalon-studio/docs/console-mode-execution.md

       </tr>
       <tr>
          <td>-reportFileName=&lt;name&gt;</td>
          <td>Specify the name for report files (.html, .csv, .log).
-If not provide, system uses the name "report" (report.html, report.csv, report.log).
+If not provided, system uses the name "report" (report.html, report.csv, report.log).
 This option is only taken into account when being used with "-reportFolder" option.</td>
          <td>N</td>
       </tr>
       <tr>
          <td>-sendMail=&lt;e-mail address&gt;</td>
          <td>Specify the e-mail address for receiving report files.
-If the e-mail address was not specified, the report files will not be sent.</td>
+If the e-mail address is not specified, the report files will not be sent.</td>
          <td>N</td>
       </tr>
       <tr>